ABFCode/Librium/SpringReader/docs/plan_todo.md

 ## DO

-1. BOOK DELETION: Let users delete their books.
 2. Storage limit for users
 3. Change image to thumbnail.
 7. More robust validation for uploads.
-   - Check for basic structure first maybe?
-Not sure.
 9. Reader Changes: Font size, font, spacing, margin, etc.
 10. Scroll pos. sync
 11. Reading progress indicator
 12. Search impl.
     - Could do in frontend or backend, could be a major change.
     - Would be much easier on backend, after we do #4 (Store only parsed parts)
 13. Library management/organization/searching.
-General overhaul probably.
 14. Cover placeholder image
     - Generate a blank image with the title of the book maybe?